i-foster/3813_Assignment/README.md

 # 3813_Assignment
-3813 software frameworks assignment repository
-Colours Palete:
-#86CB92
-#71B48D
-#404E7C
-#251F47
-#260F26

-Data structures:
-Data structures for all major items in this app

-Users: Users are structured with the following data storage design.: any items with a star are not editable by a user.
-Users are stored in a object or array of objects and are of mixed typing.
-    username: string.
-    * id: unique user number/integar.
-    birthdate: data stored as a string.
-    age:27, user age stored as a number/integar. email:"i@com", user email stored as a string.
-    password: string of the users password.
-    * valid: to ensure a user is still current.
-    * level: current rank or level of a user, can be a user , group admin or a super admin.

-Groups:\
-Groups are structured with the following data points of: Groups are stored in a object or array of objects and  with each point being stored as a string.\
-    name: the name of the group. \
-    owner: the owner of the group. \
-    channels: channels within the group stored as a array of strings. \
-    users: array of strings of all users who can be in the group. \

-Channels:\
-Channels store their own name and the chat messages currently this will be changed to the channel name and the location of those stored messages.\

-Chats:\
-Chats are user generated content of string typing, currently only example chats are hardcoded into a array of strings, however when MongoDB is added they will have the following data structure.\
-    Chatcontent: The chat messages.\
-    Owner: the user that sent the message.\

-Angular Design:

-GIT:
-Git was used to regularly backup and commit new work, with merge having to be manually approved. and branches used after first working version for CSS and small changes allowing a rollback incase of failure.
-My git repository mirrors a Angular project with some minor adjustments.
-This is to allow easy understanding there is also the addition of the server folder currently with a package.json and server.js file.
-    minor adjustments:
-    gitignore being use for the node modules. images folder containing early drafts of wireframes and data structures.

-Server Side:

-Everything is handled client side currently as their is no database authentication or editting this will be implemented in A2.
+## 3813 Software Frameworks Assignment Repository

+### Colors Palette
+- `#86CB92`
+- `#71B48D`
+- `#404E7C`
+- `#251F47`
+- `#260F26`

+### Data Structures

+#### Users
+Users are structured with the following data storage design.
+Items with a star are not editable by a user.
+Users are stored in an object or array of objects and are of mixed typing.
+- `username`: string
+- *`id`*: unique user number/integer
+- `birthdate`: data stored as a string
+- `age`: number/integer (e.g., 27)
+- `email`: string (e.g., "i@com")
+- `password`: string (the user's password)
+- *`valid`*: ensures the user is still current
+- *`level`*: current rank or level of a user, which can be "user", "group admin", or "super admin"

+#### Groups
+Groups are structured with the following data points.
+Groups are stored in an object or array of objects, with each point being stored as a string.
+- `name`: the name of the group
+- `owner`: the owner of the group
+- `channels`: array of strings representing channels within the group
+- `users`: array of strings of all users who can be in the group

+#### Channels
+Channels store their own name and chat messages.
+Currently, this will be changed to include the channel name and the location of the stored messages.

+#### Chats
+Chats are user-generated content of string typing.
+Currently, only example chats are hardcoded into an array of strings.
+When MongoDB is added, they will have the following data structure:
+- `ChatContent`: the chat messages
+- `Owner`: the user who sent the message

+### Angular Design
+This app is using the Angular framework.
+Here is a detailed breakdown of each component and service:

+#### Services
+- **Logon Service**: Used to access local storage with methods for getting, setting, and clearing values.

+#### Components
+- **Logon**: Acts as a splash page for the app where users are authenticated and redirected if they sign out.
+- **Home**: The default page for a signed-in user.
+It provides access to each group the user can see and their profile.
+If the user is a group admin or super admin, this is where they can create new groups.
+- **Channels**: Displays channels for the group the user is currently in.
+If the user is a group admin or super admin, this is where they can create new channels.
+- **Profile**: Displays all user details.
+All users can sign out from this page.
+It is also where super admins can create new user accounts.

+### GIT
+Git was used to regularly back up and commit new work.
+Merges had to be manually approved, and branches were used after the first working version for CSS and small changes, allowing a rollback in case of failure.
+My Git repository mirrors an Angular project with some minor adjustments:
+- `.gitignore` used for node modules
+- `images` folder containing early drafts of wireframes and data structures

+### Server Side
+Everything is handled client-side currently, as there is no database authentication or editing.
+This will be implemented in A2.